Title: Pathfinding Women

 Tam May grew up in the United States and earned her B.A. and M.A in English.
 She worked as an English college instructor and EFL (English as a Foreign Language) teacher before she became a full-time writer.
 She started writing when she was 14, and writing became her voice.
-She writes fiction about characters who find their future by exploring their personal past influenced by the time in which they live.
+She writes fiction characters who examine their past in order to move into their future and are influenced by the time in which they live.

-Her first book, a collection of contemporary short stories titled Gnarled Bones And Other Stories, was nominated for a 2017 Summer Indie Book Award.
+Her first book, a collection of contemporary short stories, was nominated for a 2017 Summer Indie Book Award.
+A revised and expanded second edition of this book is now published under a new title: Lessons From My Mother’s Life.
 She is currently working on a Gilded Age family saga.
-The first book, The Specter, is now available, and the second book, False Fathers, will be out in December, 2019.
+The first book, The Specter, came out in June of 2019, and the second book, False Fathers, is also now available.
+Book 3 (The Claustrophobic Heart) and Book 4 (Dandelion Children) will be out in 2020.
 She is also working on a historical mystery series featuring a turn-of-the-century New Woman sleuth.
 Both series take place in Northern California.

 She lives in Texas but calls San Francisco and the Bay Area “home”.
 When she’s not writing, she’s reading classic literature and historical fiction, watching classic films, or cooking up awesome vegetarian dishes.

 Facebook Readers Group: https://www.facebook.com/groups/tamsdreamersRG/